aeluro1/geddit/README.md

     python3 -m geddit [--csv]
     ```

+## Troubleshooting
+If you're experiencing problems with building the Docker image on Windows, try going into the Docker Engine settings and setting the `buildkit` option to `false`.

 ## To Do
 - [x] Implement post ~~and comment~~ downloading
 - [x] Incoporate wayback machine API calls for deleted media